reiryuki/Xperia-Music-Magisk-Module/README.md

 # **Xperia Libraries**

 ## Description
-This module will let you be able to use [Sony Xperia Music](https://play.google.com/store/apps/details?id=com.sonyericsson.music) Play Store version in any ROM other than Sony Xperia ROM.
+This module will let you be able to use [Xperia Music](https://play.google.com/store/apps/details?id=com.sonyericsson.music) Play Store version in any ROM other than Xperia ROM.
 No need to configure `adb shell` in Android 10.

-You can install another Sony Xperia apps but it may not be compatible.
+You can install another Xperia apps but it may not be compatible.

 ## Changelog
 v1.1
 - Initial release

 ## Requirements
-- Not in Sony Xperia ROM
+- Not in Xperia ROM
 - Android Lollipop and Up
 - Magisk Installed